-The winner of the Joy of Reading Award will be presented at Next Library 2017 in Aarhus, Denmark.
+The winner of the Joy of Reading Award was presented at Next Library 2017 in Aarhus, Denmark.

 New award supports the joy of reading!

 Being able to read opens many doors in life – just like not being able to read and write closes many doors.
 The $10,000 Systematic – Joy of Reading Award supports innovative projects that promote the joy of reading.

 Illiteracy is a global problem.
 The Systematic – Joy of Reading Award, worth $10,000, is awarded to projects that promote the joy of reading and fight illiteracy.